 According to a study of over 4,300 people conducted by a team of researchers from the University of Toledo, Ball State University, and Virginia Tech, 38% of those who regularly spent time in environments with poor indoor air quality (such as old, poorly ventilated office buildings) reported experiencing a headache one to three times per month.
-Furthermore, 8% said that they experience some degree of head pain every day.
-They found that women were particularly susceptible to the headache-causing effects of polluted indoor air.
+Furthermore, 8% said that they experienced some degree of head pain every day.
+Women were found to be particularly susceptible to the headache-causing effects of polluted indoor air.

-“VOCs” is an umbrella term that refers to a number of different toxic chemicals that paint, treated-wood, furnishings, cleansers, building materials, office supplies, etc. are releasing into the air of our homes and offices.
-These include chemicals like formaldehyde and benzene (known carcinogens), propylene glycol, and acetone.
+“VOCs” is an umbrella term that refers to a number of different toxic chemicals that are released into the air of our homes and offices by paint, treated wood, furnishings, cleansers, building materials, office supplies, etc. These include chemicals like formaldehyde and benzene (known carcinogens), propylene glycol, and acetone.
 According to the Environmental Protection Agency, VOCs are a proven headache trigger.
-They believe they cause headaches both by inflaming the sinuses and by causing damage to the brain and neurological system.
+They are believed to cause headaches both by inflaming the sinuses and by causing damage to the brain and neurological system.

 Ultrafine particles (a type of particle so small that it can become embedded deeply in the lungs, causing lung damage and cardiovascular issues) can be released into the home via combustion reactions, e.g., through the use of fireplaces and wood stoves.
 Other sources for particulate matter include printers, fax machines, photocopiers, and other electronic devices.
 According to a study published in the International Journal of Environmental Research and Public Health, long term exposure to ultrafine particles can cause or worsen chronic migraines.
 We find that renovations will exponentially increase the harmful PM levels.
 IndoorDoctor measures the PM using a laser particle scanner.